wildwinter/dink/README.md

 gives its writing status.
 And then lets you export an Excel file showing the status of all the lines in the project.

-You can define a list of statuses in your project file, whatever your project needs.
+You can define a list of statuses in your project file, to suit whatever your project needs.
 Each status type has:
 * A tag which you'll put in your Ink file.
 * A status label which will end up in the status Excel document.
 * An optional colour which will end up in the status Excel documen (to easily see those unfinished lines!)
-* Flags to say whether a line of this status should be included in recording or in localization.
+* Flags to say whether a line of this status should be included in recording or in localisation.

-If you don't specify any statuses in the project file, the system won't be used, and all your lines will be included in recording and localization.
+If you don't specify any statuses in the project file, the system won't be used, and all your lines will be included in recording and localisation.

 #### The Status Tag
 In Ink, you'll use a tag starting with `#ws:` - for example, `#ws:final`, `#ws:draft1` etc.

 You can define these.

 #### Defining Statuses